supremeimposter/My-Vault/GATE/Digital-Logic/Number Systems/Binary Codes for Decimal Digits.md

 ---
 # Binary Codes for Decimal Digits

 A binary code is a pattern of 1s and 0s.
 In most of the cases in computers, binary numbers represents some kind of coded information rather than binary numbers itself.
-There can be any number of any number of binary codes.
+There can be any number of binary codes.

 We are studying about binary codes because of digital circuits.